redeyes2015/redeyes2015.github.io/cv-eng.md

 - Mentor other engineers to join in web development
 - Reduced the firmware building time 30% by revising Makefiles and raising the level of concurrency
-- Make a prototype of testing tools with Selenium
 - Help the team to migrate from Subversion to Git
-- Help hosting several services for the team
-  * Gerrit, Jenkins CI, and Gitlab
+- Help hosting several services for the team, such as Jenkins CI and Gitlab

 Education